chibigonor/Project-3-incidentes-viales-cdmx-22a24/README.md

 #### Purpose
 The main purpose of this project is to offer a detailed, interactive view of incidents to help users understand the data through visual exploration, which can assist in decision-making, resource allocation, and identifying trends or hotspots.

+### Ethical Considerations

+#### Clearview AI (Reading 16.1)
+- **Privacy Concerns**: Ensuring that the data used for visualization does not infringe on individuals' privacy rights.
+Clearview AI’s controversial use of public images highlights the importance of obtaining proper consent and protecting personal information.
+- **Data Accuracy and Bias**: Ensuring that the visualizations accurately represent incident data without bias.
+The potential for misuse of technology, as seen with Clearview AI, underscores the need for responsible data handling and presentation.

+#### Healthcare Bias (Reading 16.2)
+- **Algorithmic Fairness**: The project should ensure that any algorithms or data processing methods used are fair and do not perpetuate existing biases, similar to the issues found in the healthcare algorithm study.
+This includes regular audits and updates to the algorithms to ensure fairness.
+- **Equitable Resource Allocation**: The insights gained from the visualizations should aid in fair resource allocation, addressing any disparities similar to those found in healthcare where Black patients received less support.

+#### Regulation Compliance (Reading 16.3)
+- **Legal Compliance**: The project must comply with relevant data protection regulations (e.g., GDPR, CCPA) to ensure ethical use of data.
+This involves securing user data, obtaining necessary consents, and transparently communicating data use practices.
+- **Accountability and Transparency**: Maintaining transparency about how data is collected, processed, and used.
+Any violations of these regulations should be promptly addressed with clear accountability mechanisms.

 ### Features and Tools